Wi-Fi hotspot: Security issues

 Security is a serious concern in connection with public and private hotspots.
 There are three possible attack scenarios.
 First, there is the wireless connection between the client and the access point, which needs to be encrypted, so that the connection cannot be eavesdropped or attacked by a man-in-the-middle attack.
 Second, there is the hotspot itself.
 The WLAN encryption ends at the interface, then travels its network stack unencrypted and then, third, travels over the wired connection up to the BRAS of the ISP.

 Depending upon the setup of a public hotspot, the provider of the hotspot has access to the metadata and content accessed by users of the hotspot.
 The safest method when accessing the Internet over a hotspot, with unknown security measures, is end-to-end encryption.
 Examples of strong end-to-end encryption are HTTPS and SSH.

 Some hotspots authenticate users; however, this does not prevent users from viewing network traffic using packet sniffers.

 Some vendors provide a download option that deploys WPA support.
 This conflicts with enterprise configurations that have solutions specific to their internal WLAN.

 The Opportunistic Wireless Encryption (OWE) standard provides encrypted communication in open Wi-Fi networks, alongside the WPA3 standard, but is not yet widely implemented.

 Unintended consequences

 New York City introduced a Wi-Fi hotspot kiosk called LinkNYC with the intentions of providing modern technology for the masses as a replacement to a payphone.
 Businesses complained they were a homeless magnet and CBS news observed transients with wires connected to the kiosk lingering for an extended period.
 It was shut down following complaints about transient activity around the station and encampments forming around it.
-Transients/panhandlers were the most frequent users of the kiosk since its installation in early 2016 spurring complaints about public viewing of pornography and masturbation.
+Homeless were the most frequent users of the kiosk since its installation in early 2016 spurring complaints about public viewing of pornography and masturbation.